Kakumi/KAChat/README.md

 - **kachat.cmd.reload**: Allow player to reload config file and load changes
 - **kachat.cmd.clearchat**: Allow player to clear the chat
 - **kachat.cmd.clearchat.all**: Allow player to clear for everyone
+- **kachat.playercolor.&a**: Allow player to use this color before his name
+- **kachat.chatcolor.channel.&a**: Allow player to use this color in chat in channel "channel"
+- **kachat.chatcolor.&a**: Allow player to use this color in chat

 ## Middleware
 ### Checkers